QGIS: Refine Your Maps for Reporting and Publication

 • Under Line, click Simple Line

-• Change the Color to a colour that is different to your points, and stands out from the map.
-I’m going to use orange
+• Change the Color to a colour in your Report Palette that is different to your points, I’m going to use green

 • Select the Project_area layer from the Layer Styling panel